top of page

 Visit Spotify for a full discography.

-As a songwriter for other artists, Ryan is half of the songwriting team for LA-based artists Blake McGrath (So You Think You Can Dance, song "Missing You") and Luke Edgemon (NBC's The Voice), alongside producer/instrumentalist Daniel Weidlein.
+Ryan is also a consistent songwriter for Blake McGrath (So You Think You Can Dance, song "Missing You") and Luke Edgemon (NBC's The Voice), alongside producer/instrumentalist Daniel Weidlein.
 Ryan has also written songs for Molly McCook, Mario Jose, Will Makar, Ali Mancuso, & Ben Yahr.
-For a playlist of Ryan's songwriting for other artists, please click here
+Click here for Ryan's Songwriting Playlist.

-For more on Ryan, please contact him here or join the mailing list below to stay informed.
+For more on Ryan, please contact him here or join his mailing list below to stay informed.

 bottom of page